vlandham/captain_z/out/captain_z.md

 A feather?

 She stared at it, unbelieving.
 She put it in her pocket.
 Immediately when she took her hand out, all her weight came back.
 Her body felt heavy and her legs felt weak.
-She stumbled onto another rock and reached out to balance.
+She stumbled onto another rock and reached out to balance herself.

 She looked up again to see if anyone was watching from the hole in the cliff.
 No pirate heads were sticking out to see her fall.
-Above the cliffs the gulls continued their calls and cries.
+Above the cliffs the gulls continued their calls.
 Out of that mess of birds swooped Muddle.
 She coasted on the breezes above Captain Z's head.
 They were glad to see each other.

-Captain Z picked her way among the rocks, making her way as fast as she could back toward the beach where her boat was hopefully still docked.
+Captain Z picked her way among the rocks, moving as fast as she could back toward the beach where her boat was hopefully still waiting.

 _Those pirates up in the cave will no doubt be angry when they find that leather bag empty_, she thought.
 If they thought her gone, then all the better.
-That way, they wouldn't be chasing her now to reclaim the treasure.
+That way, they wouldn't be chasing her now to take the real treasure.

 #

-Up in the little cave on the side of the cliff, the pirates were still fighting over who would open the satchel of treasure.
+Up in the little cave on the side of the cliff, the pirates were still fighting over who would open the satchel.

 In fact, it was such a fight that no one but Hissy and Barnacle Bill had noticed Captain Z's fall.

 Bill had stayed out of the fight over the bag, as he didn't want to get hurt in the scuffle.
-He was on the other side of the cave, near the doorway when he saw Hissy try for the feather and watched in horror as Captain Z slipped and disappeared from view.
-In fact, it was such a terrible sight that he just stood there with his mouth open wide and his eyes opened wider, as the others continued to fight.
+He was on the other side of the cave, near the doorway when he saw Hissy try for the feather and watched in horror as Captain Z had slipped and disappeared from view.

+In fact, it was such a terrible sight that he hadn't been able to utter a word since it happened.
+He just stood there with his mouth open wide and his eyes opened wider, as the others continued to fight.

 Golden George had grabbed the bag away from Smelly Ned, who had pushed poor old Jon Thumb down to get it.
 But now they were all wrestling on the floor again.